JMP-MO/PyEarthTools/docs/api/zoo/zoo_index.md

 # Zoo API Index

-This is the zoo package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).
+This is the Zoo package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).

 The rest of this page contains reference information for the components of the Zoo package.
-The entire data API docs can be viewed at [Zoo API Docs](zoo_api.md)
+The Zoo API docs can be viewed at [Zoo API Docs](zoo_api.md)

 |  Module             |       Purpose                        |   API Docs     |
 |---------------------|--------------------------------------|----------------|